Couples therapy works — especially when you start early. Here's what to expect and how to find the right fit.

 Online services are now easily available for couples counseling services.
 The use of virtual counseling services is part of a new type of health care called telemental health care.

 Online relationship therapy usually involves meeting with a couples therapist using online therapy platforms that offer video sessions.
-Studies have found that videoconferencing can be as effective as in-person therapy for couples counseling.
+Research has found that videoconferencing couples therapy produces comparable outcomes to in-person therapy across relationship satisfaction, mental health, and the therapeutic alliance.

 Online couples therapy can have many advantages over in-person sessions.
 Below are three advantages couples have when they take part in online marriage counseling sessions: